 It is not anticipated that La Grange will experience any significant growth in the coming years.
-The present water system is lacking in the ability to serve additional customers, consequently, until the system is upgraded and expanded, future growth is seriously retarded.
+The present water system is lacking in the ability to serve additional customers, consequently, until the system is upgraded and expanded, future growth is seriously limitedretarded.
 This is evident in the population projection for the year 2010 of 112 as compared to the 1980 population of 88.
-In the event that development is proposed within the historical community of La Grange, Appendix 1-2 of the Support Documentation should be consulted for building exterior design standards.
+In the event that development is proposed within the historical community of La Grange, Appendix 1-2 I-B2 - La Grange Historical Standards of the Land Use Element of the General Plan Support Documentation should be consulted for building exterior design standards.